chrishah/AMEB_HPC_demo/README.md

    - `--ntasks-per-core=2` - in case of dual core processors you could run 2 tasks per core
    - `--mem=1000M` - request 1000M RAM
    - `--time 00:10:00` - runtime 10 minutes
-   - `--hint=multithread` - allow multhreading
+   - `--hint=multithread` - allow multihreading
-   - `--qos=hpc` - specify queue to submit to (there may be multiple)
+   - `--partition=hpc` - specify queue to submit to (there may be multiple)
+   - `--output slurm-%j.out` and `--output slurm-%j.err` specify the files where any output that the process might produce will be written to, this includes status of the process, errors that may have occured, etc..
+We use variables in the filenames, so that they will always have the unique job id in the filename.

+***NOTE***
+> The setup above can basically be used as a template for most situations, from which you can adjust certain ressource requests for your particular job, say you want to request a runtime of 48 hours, you could adjust to `--time 48:00:00`, or you want more RAM, say 500GB: `--mem=500G`.
+If you go up with certain resource requests you will potentially have to wait longer for your job to start, because only a subset of compute nodes in the network may be able to fullfill you requirements and they may be busy with other users jobs.

+The following parameters are specific to the particular setup we have in the course and do not apply if you work on the cluster regularly.
+Please leave them out of your submission scripts unless you're asked to include them specifically or you know what you're doing.
   - `--reservation=hahnc_1` - if you have a reservation
   - `--nodelist=IT010214` - if you have a specific node you want your job to be run on.
 If omitted SLURM would just assign us the a suitable node (for which we'd potentially have to compete for with other users).
-   - `--output slurm-%j.out` and `--output slurm-%j.err` specify the files where any output that the process might produce will be written to, this includes status of the process, errors that may have occured, etc..
-We use variables in the filenames, so that they will always have the unique job id in the filename.

    - the remainder you can basically leave as it is unless you want to do some a bit more unusual in which case you probably know what you are doing anyway